Canasta: Cards and deal

 The classic game is for four players in two partnerships of two.
-Variations exist for two and three player games wherein each plays alone, and also for a six player game in two partnerships of three.
+Variations exist for two and three player games wherein each plays alone, and also for a six-player game in two partnerships of three.
 If partners are chosen, they must sit opposite each other.
-Canasta usually uses two complete decks of 52 French-suited playing cards with two or three Jokers per deck, making a total of 108 or 110 cards(The number of Jokers varies depending on the deck).
+Canasta usually uses two complete decks of 52 French-suited playing cards with two or three Jokers per deck, making a total of 108 or 110 cards.
+(The number of Jokers varies depending on the deck.)

 The initial dealer is chosen by any common method, although in Canasta there is no privilege or advantage to being the dealer.
 The deal then rotates clockwise after every hand.
 The dealer shuffles the pack, the player to the dealer's right cuts, and the dealer deals out a hand of 11 cards to each player.
 The remaining cards are left in a stack in the center of the table.
 One card is taken from the top of the stack and placed face up to start the discard pile.
-If that card is wild or a red three, another card is turned and placed on top of it.
+If that card is wild or a red three, the card is rotated 90 degrees and another card is turned and placed on top of it.
 That continues until a natural card or a black three is turned up.
+The rotating of the wild card freezes the deck (see picking up the discard pile, below).